mrOranger/RxJs/4. Time/README.md

 const intervalObs = interval(1000);
 ```

 up to this point we created a new Observable named `intervalObs` who emits integer values, starting from 1, each 1000ms (=1s) for the rest of the program's execution.
-Notice that a behaviour like this, emitting values without an ending point, can be achieved without resource's waisting because no Observer is attached to the Observable, that is, no value is emitted yet.
+Notice that a behavior like this, emitting values without an ending point, can be achieved without resource's waisting because no Observer is attached to the Observable, that is, no value is emitted yet.

 The `interval` method is show in the current figure: